 How does Kalilo contribute?

-This is where Kalilo’s contribution comes in albeit small – we invest in the manufacturing sector and help boost the export sector.
-We work with small businesses that produce handmade apparels using traditional craftsmanship.
+This is where Kalilo’s contribution comes in, albeit small – we invest in the manufacturing sector and help boost the export.
+We only work with small businesses that produce handmade apparels using traditional craftsmanship.
 This injects directly to the local economy, creates jobs and also helps preserve traditional craftsmanship.

 *All data was taken from ILO Country Office for Nepal’s Labor Market Update for 2017